 The Swing at the End of the World is located in Baños.
 You simply catch a taxi or an arranged transportation from your accommodation or a tour operator and they will take you here.
 There is a fee to enter the park that has the swing.
 Keep in mind, the original swing is the one on the right side of the treehouse.

 Ecuador is an adventure filled country that is sure to deliver that adrenaline rush you are looking for.
 Oh and one last thing, make sure you do not leave this country without eating the multi-coloured Ecuadorian ice cream.
-It is one of the best ice cream I have ever eaten in my life and you won’t regret treating your taste buds to such a delicious treat.
+It is one of the best ice cream I have ever eaten in my life.
+Definitely you won’t regret treating your taste buds to such a delicious treat.